wjbryant/taboverride.delay/README.md

 tabOverride.delay(500);
 ```

-Setting the delay to 0 will effectively disable the extension.
+Set the delay to 0 to disable the extension.

 ```javascript
 // don't use any delay